 As a first time visitor there are a few essential things to do in Prague.

-In our minds Prague might just be the most spectacular city in the world.
-It is doubtlessly beautiful, as your first views of Prague castle over the Vltava River will prove.
+In our minds Prague might very well be the most spectacular city in the world.

-For help budgeting and planning your trip to Prague check out our Affordable Travel Guide for this amazing, and rare, city.
+For help budgeting and planning your trip to Prague check out our Affordable Travel Guide for this amazing city.

 When we think of things to do in Prague one of the first activities that comes to mind is taking in the views from the Charles Bridge.
 This is an unforgettable experience that will doubtlessly stay with you for years to come.